Send the link below via email or IMCopy

 Tidal lagoons are created by building walls in the sea; they can then be used like artificial estuaries.
-The required conditions for building lagoons are that the water must be shallow and the tidal range must be large.
+(Water must be shallow and the tidal range must be large.)

 Economies of scale apply: big tidal lagoons make cheaper electricity than small ones.